 HubSpot has an evolving series of messages that appear in their marketing, and more obviously, at their yearly INBOUND conference.
 The messages are worded differently, but no one ever has to wonder where HubSpot stands or what they’re fighting for.
 And HubSpot’s fans love them for it.

-A messaging system like HubSpot uses is made up of multiple messages that work together.
+A messaging platform like HubSpot has created is made up of multiple messages that work together.
 These messages focus on the pain points your prospects are experiencing and, on the flip side, their goals or what they aspire to.

-A Messaging System that Works to Create a Movement
+A Messaging Platform that Works to Create a Movement

 Messages that are connected to a powerful fear or anger and create a vision of a hopeful future drive action.
 But they do more than this.
 They galvanize people to share the message with others who have the same fears, anger, hopes, and dreams.
 When this happens, you create more than just marketing.
 You create a movement.